nodejs/undici/README.md

 ### Pipelining

-Uncidi will only use pipelining if configured with a `pipelining` factor greater than `1`.
+Undici will only use pipelining if configured with a `pipelining` factor greater than `1`.

 Undici always assumes that connections are persistent and will immediately